fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 * UMAP can add additional data to a previously created low-dimensional representation.

-The detailed math behind the algorithm will not be discussed in detail here, since it is of no interest to this thesis' goals.
+The detailed math and derivation of the algorithm will not be discussed here, since it is of no interest to this thesis' goals.
-Instead a broad outline will suffice.
+Instead an analysis of the performed steps and the necessary computations will be done.
-The primary focus is on explaining how the mathematical concepts are used, so that the analysis of their parallelization in the [following chapter](#methods-umap) is comprehensible.
+The primary focus is on explaining how the mathematical concepts are implemented, so that the analysis of their parallelization in the [following chapter](#methods-umap) is comprehensible.

 Conceptually UMAP takes a similar approach to dimensionality reduction as t-SNE.
 It first creates an abstract model of the given data $\mathbf{X}$.